Feeling pressure in your temples? You’re not alone. Pressure in your temples can result from tense muscles caused by:

 Meningitis is a swelling of the protective membranes that cover your brain and spinal cord.
 Though cancer, trauma, and certain drugs can cause meningitis, the most common causes are a bacterial or viral infection.
 Symptoms of meningitis vary depending on the cause, but common ones of all types include:

 - stiff neck

 - sudden fever

 Viral meningitis usually improves within 7 to 10 days without treatment.
-Bacterial meningitis can be fatal and needs to be treated with antibiotics right away.
+Bacterial meningitis can be and needs to be treated with antibiotics right away.

 Traumatic brain injury (TBI)

 A traumatic brain injury (TBI) occurs when you hit your head or something causes a severe jolt or shaking of your head, such as fall, car accident, or contact with an object.
 These injuries can range from mild to serious and may or may not result in loss of consciousness.
 A concussion, even a mild one, is considered a TBI.

 Approximately 85 percent of headaches caused by TBI are tension-type.
 The pain is usually a dull aching and pressure that can be felt in the temples, across the forehead, the back of the head and neck, or all over the head.
 Other symptoms may include dizziness, sleepiness, and confusion.

 Rarely, pressure in temples is can be caused by a brain tumor.
 A brain tumor is a growth of abnormal cells in the brain.
 Brain tumors can be cancerous or noncancerous and several types exist.

 A feeling of pressure is a common symptom of a brain tumor that can worsen as the tumor grows.
 Other symptoms depend on the location and size of the tumor and may include: